lucapette/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

 - What version of Ruby do you use?
 - What's the difference between ArrayList and Vector?

 Two things here: those are questions people asked me at interviews.
-Believe it or not, there are companies asking such ridicolous questions.
+Believe it or not, there are companies asking such ridiculous questions.
 Are you really asking questions like those too?
 Why?
-An honest question.
+A honest question.
 Please let me know.
 Because it's beyond my understanding.

 I ask what I call vertical questions about technologies.
 I'm not a native speaker so maybe "vertical questions" makes no sense for you.
 This is what I mean: